JsSparkyyx/DensityPeakCluster/README.md

 # DensityPeakCluster
-python code for Clustering by fast search and find of density peaks
+python code for "Clustering by fast search and find of density peaks"